abbyazari/data_vis_statistics_geosciences/README.md

 This class has been developed in collaboration with [Dr. Michael Liemohn](http://clasp.engin.umich.edu/people/liemohn) of the Climate & Space Sciences & Engineering department.

 Discussions with climate scientist [Samantha Basile](http://clasp.engin.umich.edu/people/sjbasile/GSTUDENT) were critical in developing these materials.
-We also thank planetary scientist [Camilla Harris](https://github.com/cdkharris) for discussions of Juno data, Gabriel Harp the Research Director of ArtsEngin at University of Michigan for pointing us toward climate health impact data, and Jeff Lockhart of the [Computational Social Scientists](https://github.com/UM-CSS) (CSS) for offering resources through CSS.
+We also thank planetary scientist [Camilla Harris](https://github.com/cdkharris) for discussions of Juno data, Gabriel Harp the Research Director of ArtsEngin at University of Michigan for pointing us toward climate health impact data, space scientist [Doga Ozturk](http://clasp.engin.umich.edu/people/dcsoztrk/GSTUDENT) for expertise in space weather informatics, and Jeff Lockhart of the [Computational Social Scientists](https://github.com/UM-CSS) (CSS) for offering resources through CSS.

 Last update 2/13/2018